White Ribbon Accredited Workplace

 - maintaining a domestic and family violence policy

-- promoting key events that raise awareness of domestic and family violence, including Domestic and Family Violence Prevention Month, the Darkness to Daylight Challenge, White Ribbon Night and White Ribbon Day.
+- promoting key events that raise awareness of domestic violence, including Domestic and Family Violence Prevention Month, the Darkness to Daylight Challenge, White Ribbon Night and White Ribbon Day.

-As the Queensland Government is the state's largest employer, we can all make a big contribution towards ending DFV, by supporting affected colleagues and creating a safe, respectful and supportive workplace culture.
+Queensland Government is the state's largest employer, and we will continue to make a big contribution towards ending DV, by supporting affected colleagues and creating a safe, respectful and supportive workplace culture.

 Who to call for help